zeromq/czmq/README.md

     //  Next we like to match a path by regular expressions and also extract matched
     //  parts of a route.
 This can be done by naming the regular expression.
 The name of a
     //  regular expression is entered at the beginning of the curly brackets and separated
     //  by a colon from the regular expression.
-The fist one in this examples is named
+The first one in this examples is named
     //  'name' and names the expression '[^/]'.
 If there is no capturing group defined in
     //  the expression the whole matched string will be associated with this parameter.
 In
-    //  case you don't like the get the whole matched string use a capturing group like
+    //  case you don't like the get the whole matched string use a capturing group, like
-    //  it have been done for the 'id' parameter.
+    //  it has been done for the 'id' parameter.
 This is nice but you can even match as
     //  many parameter for a token as you like.
 Therefore simply put the parameter names
     //  separated by colons in front of the regular expression and make sure to add a
     //  capturing group for each parameter.
 The first parameter will be associated with